J0K3Rn/Password-Manager/README.md

 - Type in username
 - Type in password or automatically generate a password using the 'Generate Password' button
 - Click add to finalize changes
-- View the entries in passwords.txt
+- View the login information by using the search button or view passwords.json

 Game Start: